MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-customize-submission-validation.md

   - enduser
 ---

-# Customize back-end validation of form submission
+# Customize form submission validation

 The client-side validation in marketing and event registration forms helps to ensure the validity of the data submitted by the customer.
 However, in some cases you may need a more complex validation.
-For example to compare submitted data with the data already existing in your system.
-To achieve that you can **build a custom plugin to validate the submitted data on the back-end** and trigger extra data processing logic.
+For example, you may need to compare submitted data with the data already existing in your system.
+To facilitate complex validation, this article details how you can build a custom plugin to validate the submitted data on the back-end and trigger extra data processing logic.

 ## Create a plugin

 > [!NOTE]
 > This example of custom plugin shows how to build back-end validation for the reCAPTCHA key.
-It can work as an inspiration for your validation flow.
-In case you want to integrate reCAPTCHA to your form, you can use the prebuilt plugin, and [follow this guide](real-time-marketing-form-custom-captcha.md).
+It can work as inspiration for your validation flow.
+If you want to integrate reCAPTCHA to your form, you can use the prebuilt plugin, and [follow this guide](real-time-marketing-form-custom-captcha.md).

-### Create a Visual Studio Project for the plugin
+### Create a Visual Studio project for the plugin

-1. Open Visual Studio and create a new Class Library project using .NET Framework 4.6.2.
+1. Open **Visual Studio** and create a new class library project using .NET framework 4.6.2.
-1. In Solution Explorer, select **Manage NuGet Packages** and install `Microsoft.CrmSdk.CoreAssemblies`.
+1. In **Solution Explorer**, select **Manage NuGet Packages**, and install `Microsoft.CrmSdk.CoreAssemblies`.

 ### Create the plugin class

 1. Rename `Class1.cs` to `CustomValidationPlugin.cs`.
-1. Make the CustomValidationPlugin class inherit from the IPlugin interface and add the Execute method.
+1. Make the CustomValidationPlugin class inherit from the IPlugin interface and add the execute method.

     ```cs
     public class CustomValidationPlugin : IPlugin